 Kit Checklist and VITAL Information – Please read this carefully to the end

-- OS maps – For the Long walk; Explorer Maps 128 (Taunton & Blackdown Hills) and 140 (Quantock Hills & Bridgwater).
-For the Short walk: Explorer Map 128 (Taunton & Blackdown Hills).
+- OS maps – Explorer Maps 128 (Taunton & Blackdown Hills) and 140 (Quantock Hills & Bridgwater).
+Both routes will need both maps.

 - Mobile phone – for emergency use only

 - First aid kit – for minor emergencies – An ambulance and first aid team is stationed at Central Control throughout the night.

 - Pens/pencils with which to complete clue sheets.

 - Reflective clothing – Hi-Vis tabards can be purchased at Central Control if needed.

 - Appropriate warm and waterproof clothing, with suitable boots or shoes (trainers and denim jeans are not advisable).

 - A personal face mask to be worn at the Start and Finish and all checkpoints in between.

 THIS KIT WILL BE INSPECTED AND NO TEAMS RELEASED TO WALK WITHOUT IT

 IN THE EVENT OF AN ACCIDENT: